imoss/dynamodb_service/README.md

 ## DynamoDb Service
-Example micro-service for managing data stored in DynamoDb
+Example micro-service for managing data stored in DynamoDb using Sinatra

 ## Tests